kyleroche/kyro-nodes/README.md

 ### For other contributors

-## Create your library as a JSON file
+## Create your library as a JSON file.
+This will be copied and imported into the engine at runtime.

 ```
 {
+    # Information about your library
-    "name": "Example Library",
+    "name": "<Your-Library-Name>",
     "library_schema_version": "0.1.0",
     "metadata": {
         "author": "<Your-Name>",
-        "description": "Example node for Griptape Node",
+        "description": "<Your Description>",
         "library_version": "0.1.0",
         "engine_version": "0.1.0",
         "tags": [